 Students must remove all headwear while in the main building.
 Headwear includes but is not limited to hats, hoods, sweatbands, bandanas and head wraps.
+(Medical and Religious waivers are available)

 Clothing must cover stomachs, backs, shoulders (1 1/2 inches wide) and chests.